A reanalysis of

 GFDL CM2.5 coupled climate model, and includes an active sea ice component.

 The Optimal Interpolation filter has also been augmented (relative to previous releases) with bias correction to reduce bias in estimates of long term trends of variables such as heat content.

 SODA3.3.1, forced by MERRA2 and spanning the 36-year period 1980-2015,

-Mercator horizontal grid similar to SODA2, but with expanded vertical resolution.
-Other files, such as variables on the native
+Mercator horizontal grid similar to SODA2, but with expanded vertical resolution along with variables on the native

-1/4°x1/4°x50levx5dy tripolar grid and variables remapped onto an isopycnal grid, will be available in a few days.
+1/4°x1/4°x50levx5dy tripolar grid and variables remapped onto an isopycnal grid.

 A manuscript describing SODA3.3.1 will be put on this website in the next few weeks to provide users with a more detailed system description,

 Coming soon Next we expect to complete the ensemble of SODA3 reanalyses (1980-2015):